impossible98/nest-docs/docs/overview/guards.md

 }
 ```

-::: info HINT
+:::info HINT

-If you are looking for a real-world example on how to implement an authentication mechanism in your application, visit [this chapter](/security/authentication).
-Likewise, for more sophisticated authorization example, check [this page](/security/authorization).
+If you are looking for a real-world example on how to implement an authentication mechanism in your application, visit [this chapter](../security/authentication).
+Likewise, for more sophisticated authorization example, check [this page](../security/authorization).

 :::